tylerguy/Grindstone-Wiki-V2/Info/Glossary.md

 # W

 -   (Aetherial) _Weak Area_ - a thin point between the plane you are on and the aetherial matrix
+- _Weird_ - A wooded area that is anomalous.
+Could include strange paintings on trees, unusual weather, suspected constant overlays and other odd occurrences.

 # X